-Here are four main rules meant to help you build nice strong abs and power up your core.
+Here are five main rules meant to help you build nice strong abs and power up your core.

 When developing any other kind of muscles in our bodies, we march to the weights stand immediately.
 Additionally, we use training machines for resistance.
 But why do so many people neglect strength training when it comes to building abs?
 You see people crunching relentlessly.
 That alone won’t give you the desired result results.
 It’s like focusing on squats for building glutes.
 Come on, bring more diversity, add weights.
 This will be the fastest way to bring definition to those muscles, provided that your diet is healthy, of course.
 But more on that later!